scottmillers/Terraform/azure/private-resolver-prototype/README.md

 ## Installation and Usage

-The easiest way to get started is to use a [Visual Studio Code Dev Container](https://code.visualstudio.com/docs/devcontainers/containers).
+The easiest way to get started is to use the [Visual Studio Code Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) that is in root of this Terraform repository.
 The Dev Container will install all the tools you need to run the Terraform scripts and connect to Azure.

 ### Prerequisites to use the Dev Container